linkedconnections/gtfs2lc/README.md

 ### Step 3: Order and clean your CSV files

-We’ve enclosed a bash script which ensures this for you.
-You can run this bash script using `gtfs2lc-sort <path>`.
-Next to sorting, it also unifies newlines and removes UTF-8 artifacts.
+This process is now run automatically so you can skip to Step 4.
+But you can still use it independently using the enclosed bash script `gtfs2lc-clean <path>`.
+Next to cleaning and sorting, it also unifies newlines and removes UTF-8 artifacts.

 If _step 4_ would not give the desired result, you might want to tweak the script manually.
 In order for our script to work: